 Nerine transvaalensis L.Bolus was only recorded from grassland in an area east of Johannesburg, South Africa in 1924.
 It may be extinct but would be a summer growing species, probably flowering in autumn and dormant in summer

 Nerine undulata (L.) Herb., syn.
 Nerine alta W.F.Barker, Nerine aucta (Tratt.)
 M.Roem., and Nerine flexuosa (Jacq.)
 Herb., is a summer growing species native to the Eastern Cape Province, South Africa.
 It occurs on steep slopes in partial shade.
 The plants are almost evergreen with a short dormancy period.
 The plant produces very dainty spider-like flowers which can give a wonderful display when mass planted.
 The soft pink flowers are produced abundantly on 10-12 in (24-30 cm) stems.
 Bulbs multiply profusely.
 The first two photos by Bill Dijk include a white version that is uncommon, but even more desirable for pots and containers.
 The third photo from Cameron McMaster is of one in the garden, grown from seed collected near Bedford, E. Cape.
 The fourth photo is from Bert Zaalberg.
-The last photo by Mary Sue Ittner is of a plant received as a cross between Nerine flexuosa, now considered to be this species, and Nerine undulata.
+The fifth photo by Mary Sue Ittner is of a plant received as a cross between Nerine flexuosa, now considered to be this species, and Nerine undulata.
+The last photo is a clump of the form from UC Botanical Garden in the garden of Richard Sullivan.

 The in situ photo below by Cameron McMaster near Stutterheim shows Nerine alta W.F.Barker, now included in N. undulata.
 Nerine alta comes from wetlands where it is winter dormant and summer growing.
 It is also hysteranthous (leaves appear after the flowers).
 Petals are very fine tending to roll into tubes but strongly crisped and darker pink than other forms.
 This form does not multiply vegetatively and must be grown from seed to increase numbers.